 They have started construction on a permanent church, large enough to accommodate 2,000 people.
 The walls are standing, but they cannot afford a roof.

 The parish has turned to ACN for help, and we have promised them $55,400.

-Will you give so that this Catholic minority in Mali can finally complete their church?
+Will you give so that the Catholics of Mali can finally complete their church?